kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Oh yes, of course.

 When I encountered this error the first time it took quite a while for me to understand.
-Google was my first reach for help as usual, but everybody just said: the error message tells it all.
+Google was my first reach for help as usual, but everybody said: the error message tells it all.
 This didn't help me much.

 With a primary key as the only unique key, things may be easier to understand, but I happened to tackle a table with an additional unique key and had to comprehend that every unique key has to be changed accordingly.